tldr-pages/tldr/pages/common/mycli.md

 `mycli {{database_name}}`

-- Connect to a database, user will be prompted for a password:
+- Connect to a database (user will be prompted for a password):

 `mycli -u {{username}} {{database_name}}`